How to Pack PODS and Other Moving Containers

 Recap

-Packing your moving container properly ensures your items arrive safe and sound—but it doesn't have to be difficult or take up a lot of time from your already busy schedule.
+Properly packing your pod or moving container ensures your items arrive safe and sound, but it doesn't have to be difficult or take up a lot of time from your already busy schedule.

 Christa Baxter